-A map entitled "The Official Map of the City of Burlington" is hereby established that identifies future municipal utility and facility improvements, such as road or recreational path rights-of-way, parkland, utility rights-of-way, and other public improvements.
+A map entitled "The Official Map of the City of Burlington" and as depicted on Map 4.2.1-1 below is hereby established pursuant to 24 VSA 4421 that identifies future municipal utility and facility improvements, such as road or recreational path rights-of-way, parkland, utility rights-of-way, and other public improvements.
 The intent is to provide the opportunity for the city to acquire land identified for public improvements prior to development for other use, and to identify the locations of required public facilities for new subdivisions and other development under review by the city.